 VU PhD survey 2021

-You can look back at the results of the VU PhD survey 2021 by viewing the report here.
+You can also look back at the results of the VU PhD survey 2021 by viewing the report here.
 Partly based on these results, community building for international scholarship PhD candidates has been further developed, we are exploring possibilities to (better) use the monitoring module in Hora Finita, and we are working on improving and making information more accessible to PhD candidates.
 Also, starting in 2023, all faculties are required to appoint one (or more) PhD candidate advisor(s) who can provide advice and act as a sounding board for PhD candidates.

 National PhD survey